vidavakil/RoboND-Kinematics-Project/writeup.md

 ![alt text][image9]

-The right hand side of this equation can be computed given the orientation of the gripper (`R0_6`), and the first three joint angles (after we solve for them given the rotation of the gripper).
-Then, given the symbolic form of `R3_6` (using the symbolic form of `T3_6`), we can solve for the last three joint as shown below:
+The right hand side of this equation can be computed given the orientation of the gripper (R0_6), and the first three joint angles (after we solve for them given the rotation of the gripper).
+Then, given the symbolic form of R3_6 (extracted from the symbolic form of T3_6), we can solve for the last three joint as shown below:

 ```